wp-plugins/add-to-any/README.txt

 * AddToAny gives users the choice in sharing from a service's native app or from a web app.
 For example, choose between Twitter's native app or Twitter's mobile web app
 * Responsive Floating Share Buttons are mobile ready by default, and configurable breakpoints make floating buttons work with any theme
-* AddToAny's SVG icons are super-lightweight and pixel-perfect at any size
+* AddToAny's SVG icons are super-lightweight and pixel-perfect at any size, and AddToAny's responsive share menu fits on all displays

 = Customizable & Extensible =